openanalytics/shinyproxy-desktop-app-demo/README.md

 script first builds two base images (one for Ubuntu 16.04 and one for 20.04).
 Next, it builds `shinyproxy-desktop-app-demo:phaedra` and `shinyproxy-desktop-app-demo:vscode` containing the respective applications.
-You can also simply down the images from [Docker Hub](https://hub.docker.com/r/openanalytics/shinyproxy-desktop-app-demo).
+You can also simply download the images from [Docker Hub](https://hub.docker.com/r/openanalytics/shinyproxy-desktop-app-demo).

 ## ShinyProxy configuration